Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 3925 questions found out of 5743 clips
+* 4014 questions found out of 5850 clips
-* 3783 non-trolling & on-topic questions found out of 3925 total questions
+* 3870 non-trolling & on-topic questions found out of 4014 total questions
-* 250 questions found with no other references
+* 249 questions found with no other references
 ## grouped by date
+* 2021-08-10: 7 of 87 questions found with no other references
 * 2021-08-06: 0 of 2 questions found with no other references
-* 2021-08-03: 3 of 92 questions found with no other references
+* 2021-08-03: 2 of 92 questions found with no other references
 * 2021-07-23: 1 of 13 questions found with no other references
 * 2021-07-20: 7 of 89 questions found with no other references
 * 2021-07-16: 0 of 6 questions found with no other references